 11. The Fungal Pharmacy: The Complete Guide To Medicinal Mushrooms And Lichens Of North America

 The Fungal Pharmacy is a researchable guideline for folk medicine.
 Robert Rogers is from Alberta, so he gets extra points for that one.
 But he’s also super knowledgeable about medicinal plants and medicinal mushrooms.
-What’s different about this book is how much material is in it and how many mushrooms are covered.
+What’s different about this book is how much material and how many mushrooms are covered.
 It covers over 300 species, which is incredible.
 The author also explains a lot of species that might not be commercially available and grow wild all over North America, specifically in the Pacific Northwest.

 Author: Robert Rogers